Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 Do you want to own this tube of luxury?
 Well, you better have a whopping 62,000 dollars in your bank account to buy it!
 Apparently, this fancy lipstick is super expensive because it’s made from 110 grams of 18 karat gold and is embellished with 199 sparkling diamonds.
 Available in 15 exclusive shades, you can also get your name or a special message engraved on it to personalize the product.
 The good news is that it’s refillable too!

 Sure applying a beautiful shade of bright lipstick can make a woman instantly feel confident and sexy, but could it be true that lipsticks have healing powers?
 During the 1500s, most women in England (including Queen Elizabeth) were firm believers that lipsticks had magical powers.
-Interestingly, Queen Elizabeth II had her very own signature lipstick shade known as ‘the Balmoral’.
+Interestingly for this lipstick fact, Queen Elizabeth II had her very own signature lipstick shade known as ‘the Balmoral’.
 She wanted a pretty red shade that not only complimented most of her royal robes, but also her skintone.

 Animal fat, sheep sweat, human saliva, lead, fucus, carmine from beetles and ox marrow were some of the primitive ingredients used to make lipsticks.
 Not mention, fish scales were animal-derived ingredients that were used to add shine to the pout.
 Nowadays, modern ingredients used in lipsticks are mainly beeswax, emollients, cocoa butter, mineral oil, petrolatum and many such safe ingredients *Phew*